oracle-livelabs/spatial-graph/adb-graph/rdf-graph/query-and-visualize/query-and-visualize-the-rdf-graph.md

   - Provisioned Autonomous Database-Shared instance
   - A database user with the correct roles and privileges for working with Graph Studio, which can be achieved with successfully completing Lab 2

-## Task 1: Import the notebook
+## Task 1: Import the notebook (Option A)

 The instructions below show you how to create each notebook paragraph, execute it, and change default visualization settings as needed.
-First **import** the sample notebook and then execute the relevant paragraph for each step in task 2.
+First **import** the sample notebook and then execute the relevant paragraph for each step in task 3.

 1. Download the exported notebook using this [link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/uaOb7jHZFcCWy4Y-OPjS3MYydBdIWL8OY2qAq5OUDmUUOZ8L-h8fggF_mjP4H0_e/n/c4u04/b/livelabsfiles/o/data-management-library-files/INTRO_SPARQL.dsnb).